justenPalmer/uni/docs/signals.md

 # uni signals

 Signals are Uni's way of broadcasting and catching events.
 Entities watch for signals from other entities.
-Signals may broadcast by entities when they perform actions.
+Signals may be broadcast by entities when they perform actions.

 ## WATCH